 Board of Governors Award of Distinction 2014: Fred & Ruth Estlin

 Fred and Ruth Estlin are well-known for their support of a wide variety of community activities throughout the Peace Region, and for their passion for advanced education and cultural opportunities.
 Since 1975, the Estlins have had a close relationship with the College.
 Fred has taught a variety of courses over the years, while Ruth has been enrolled in a Fine Arts course almost every semester since 1979!
 Today Fred continues his College involvement as a volunteer for the Centre for Research & Innovation, working with local inventors to help further their projects.
 Ruth has continually expressed her appreciation through volunteering her efforts to help organize events such as the President’s Ball.
-In January of 1996, Fred assumed the mantle of Chair, Board of Governors for Grande Prairie Regional College, serving in that capacity for six years.
-During his tenure he and Ruth came to fully understand the need to support the College, and have made many gifts to the College over the years.
-As Diamond Legacy donors in the Planned Giving program of Grande Prairie Regional College, they have decided to make a lasting contribution to the College which has been a big part of their lives over the years.
+In January of 1996, Fred assumed the mantle of Chair, Board of Governors for GPRC.
+During his six-year tenure he and Ruth came to fully understand the need to support the College, and have made many gifts to the College over the years.

 Board of Governors Award of Distinction 2013: Fletcher Bootle